-Now those brands who have invested in their emotional equity, their distinctive assets and have a built a clearly defined brand personality get to breathe a sigh of relief when we get to the final part of the exercise, as they usually have some very clear, intangible points of difference that they can leverage.
+Now those brands who have invested in their emotional equity, their distinctive assets and have built a clearly defined brand personality get to breathe a sigh of relief when we get to the final part of the exercise, as they usually have some very clear, intangible points of difference that they can leverage.

 And usually, these are far more unique, distinctive and ownable than any functional advantage.

 But these brands are few and far between.